 With inexpensive mobile phones with built-in cameras being readily available, all motorists should have them and take plenty of time and date-stamped photos or videos whenever they are pulled over and booked.
 No amount of verbal argument in court is better than one clear video recording of the encounter.
 The data from car black box recorders that show that motorists did not commit the offence for which they were booked should invariably get the bookings dismissed.

 Police often get it wrong on many occasions and motorists need to gather as much hard evidence as possible to prove that they were wrongly booked.
 Do not be intimidated by police trying to stop you taking photographs or making recordings and notes, as you are legally entitled to do this.

-Even better is to always have a car black box recorder operating, so that hard evidence of unjustified booking can be presented to a court and destroy the prosecution case.
-These devices are quite cheap, a lot cheaper than a speeding ticket and are a motorist's unimpeachable witness, because without a credible witness, the word of a booked motorist is seldom enough to beat an unjustified infringement.
+Even better is to always have a top class GPS-equipped dual camera car black box recorder operating, so that hard evidence of unjustified booking can be presented to a court and destroy the prosecution case.
+These devices are reasonably priced and are usually a lot cheaper than a speeding ticket.
+They are a motorist's unimpeachable witness, because without a credible witness, the word of a booked motorist is seldom enough to beat an unjustified infringement.

 When motorists are wrongly booked, one of the first things they should do in court is challenge the notion that police are telling the truth.
 In many cases, there is the perception that the motorist is in court because he has something to lose, such as his licence, but the policeman who booked him is squeaky clean and would never do the wrong thing and book him merely to fill his booking quota, which all cops deny having, but does exist.